Gulf Coast Digital History Project

 - Dr. Jamin Wells

-- Digital History Lab Director and Assistant Professor of History
+- Digital Humanities Lab Director and Assistant Professor of History